albamesp/Cycle_PathsMad_Geoapp/README.md

 Welcome to the Web-Geoapp of Madrid's best road to cycle!
 It will help you to visualize the best routes for your daily commute in Madrid.

-I hope you like it and Have a safe ride!
+I hope you like it and have a safe ride!

+:smile:

 ![GeoApp for cycle paths in Madrid](Screenshot.png?raw=true "Cycle Paths in Madrid - GeoApp")